Pre-Apprenticeship / Trades Program

 A valid Drivers License or ability to obtain, placement in Math 60 or higher, and department approval, are required to enter the Apprenticeship and Pre-Trades programs.
 A High School Diploma or equivalent are highly recommended, as most Apprenticeship programs require completion of a High School education before program entry.

 Note: If you do not meet the minimum Pre-Trades requirements, do not be discouraged!
 This only means you have some additional steps to take before you are ready.
-PCC offers GED prep classes, and basic reading and writing classes.
+PCC offers high school equivalency prep classes, and basic reading and writing classes.
 3 strike rule; see department for details.

 For more information attend a Pre-Trade Info Session or call the Apprenticeship and Trades Department at 971-722-5650.
 You can also complete the Apprenticeship and Trades Scholarship Application.